ashleychontos/pySYD/docs/index.rst

-Asteroseismology, or the study of stellar oscillations, is a powerful tool for studying the internal structure of stars and determining their fundamental properties.
+Asteroseismology, or the study of stellar oscillations, is a powerful tool for studying the internal structure of stars and determining their fundamental properties :cite:p:`aertz2021`.
 Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence providing powerful constraints on stellar interiors that are inaccessible by any other means.
 While it is well-established and widely-accepted as the gold